sitemap

 In FY2015, we conducted an investigation concerning the use of conflict minerals and confirmed that none of the targeted suppliers used them.
 Since then, we have investigated the use of conflict minerals when adopting new raw materials and when commencing a business relationship with a new supplier and have maintained a system that guarantees we do not use conflict minerals.

-We will continue to encourage suppliers who have not cooperated with the survey to understand the purpose of this initiative and provide their response.
+We will continue to encourage certain suppliers who have not cooperated with the survey to understand the purpose of this initiative and provide their response.

 (4) Education and Training of Employees in Charge of Procurement